thomasaull/KickstartProfile/README.md

 - minification of css and js resources
 - optimized webfont loading with https://github.com/typekit/webfontloader
 - automated generation of critical css
+- error reporting of javascript errors in ProcessWire logs
+- Maintenance Modes for Frontend and Backend
+- Easy testing from devices on local network

 ### Install